spesml/spesml.github.io/2_Concepts/2_SpesMethodology/6_interface_refinement.md

 Relations between the models at the same or different grades of refinement and levels of abstraction yield consistency of the system specification.
 The system specification is documented by a set of artefacts which must be validated and verified to guarantee consistency.
 Hereby the grade of formalization determines automatic validation and verification options.

 # How do you handle refinement in SpesML?
+Refinement in SpesML is implicitly modelled in the following ways:
+*Glass box refinement* is modelled as part of the decomposition as described in the section on (Layers of Granularity)[https://spesml.github.io/concepts/methodology/subsystems_and_granularity.html].
-Refinement in SpesML is part of the continuous update of the SpesML interfaces as well as the installed versioning system, such as Teamwork Cloud.
-Due to the principle of simplicity in the tracing concept, refinement is not explicitly managed.
-One option is to reconstruct the refinement over time through manual analysis.
-One could also imagine an automatic analysis that could help for this activity.
+*Property refinement*  in SpesML is part of the continuous update of the SpesML interfaces as well as the installed versioning system, such as Teamwork Cloud.
+Finally, *interaction refinement*, is not explicitly managed due to the principle of simplicity in the tracing concept.
+It can be, to some extent reconstructed from the model: One option is to reconstruct the refinement over time through manual analysis.
+One could also imagine an automatic analysis that could help for this activity, e.g. based on existing traces.
 Since this was not part of the initial project we leave such a reconstruction of the refinement to future work.